Could you pass the mental test that Trump just passed?

 Because Trump has blustered about his health before, there had been suspicions among some critics that the White House might conceal evidence that he is mentally or physically unfit for office.

-Jackson, who also served as former president Barack Obama’s official physician, denied anything has been hidden.
+Jackson, who also served as Barack Obama’s official physician, denied hiding anything.

 “I can promise you there is absolutely nothing that I’m withholding from this,” Jackson said.